Reading time: 5 minutes

 |__ month(s)||__ mois||(mwa)|

 Let's wrap up the lesson on time with some very useful videos for you to watch:

 PART 2.
 TELLING THE DATE

 No French lesson on telling time is complete without discussing days and months.
-So we’ve compiled here the most important things for you to know.
+So we've compiled here the most important things for you to know.
 This nifty little guide will save you a lot of confusion when planning appointments and travel arrangements in French-speaking countries.
-It is also a very basic thing to learn when studying French language.
+It is also a very basic thing to learn when studying the French language.

 1. How to ask the date

 Let's start with how to ask for the date.
 Here's what you'll usually say:

 Quelle est la date?
 What is the date?